The best digital photo frames in 2025: show off your shots in style

 (Image credit: Hannah Rooke/Digital Camera World)

 So how do you choose the best digital photo frame?
-There are numerous styles to pick from, but you’ll also want to consider factors like storage capacity, support for video and sound, and whether you'll need Wi-Fi connectivity.
-If it’s a gift, think about the recipient too – some frames can be preloaded with images before they're even opened, while others offer features like large buttons or touchscreens to make navigation easy.
+There are numerous styles to pick from, but you’ll also want to consider factors like screen size, storage capacity, and support for video and sound.
+If it’s a gift, think about the recipient too – some frames can even be preloaded with images without opening up their box.

 Adam Waring using a Nikon D850 in Snowdonia